mdibl/rna_seq_pipeline_param/README.txt

 jcoffman_001.1562611492: sjdbScore set from 1 to 2 in 03-map ..., hardcoded.

 jcoffman_001.1562684990: outFilterMismatchNmax set from 999 to 100 in 03-map ..., hardcoded.

+jcoffman_001.1562695614:outFilterMismatchNoverReadLmax changed from 0.04 to 0.004, JSON PASS TEST

+jcoffman_001.1562717283: outFilterMismatchNoverReadLmax changed from 0.04 to 0.004, Hard coded control JSON PASS TEST